sonujose/aspnetcore-react-webpack/README.md

-# React, NET Core, Webpack
+# React, .NET Core, Webpack

 This application bootstraps react.js from asp.net core mvc app using webpack.
 Make sure node and npm installed in your machine.